AsquaredWsquared/eleos-dev-env/README.md

 > docker run --rm -it -v sta-odoo-data:/opt/odoo/data -p 8069:8069 --env-file=odoo.env odoo15 odoo -d odoo15 -i base --without-demo=all --load-language=en_GB

-You should see a “Modules Loaded” message.
+You should eventually see a “Registry Loaded in xx.xxxs” message after the modules have been loaded into the db.
 Now you should be able to access your new Odoo system at http://localhost:8069 and log in using the default

 > user: admin, password: admin